Biden leaves office and Washington after 50 years but says 'we're not leaving the fight'

 “Our recent election is a mandate to completely and totally reverse a horrible betrayal,” Trump said about the work of the Biden administration.
 Biden sat expressionless in the front row.

 As Trump gave his address, the residence staff at the White House got to work clearing out the remainder of Biden’s belongings so they could move Trump and his family back in.
-The work included redecorating the Oval Office in time for Trump to sign a series of executive orders.
+The work of turning over the White House includes redecorating the Oval Office.

 Walls in the press offices that were bare in the morning after most of the staff had ended their government service were decorated by midafternoon with fresh photographs of Trump.